-- Secure and isolate any company BlackBerrys or mobile phones (if any) likely to contain relevant evidential material, and SIM cards if necessary.
+- Secure and isolate any company mobile phones that are likely to contain relevant evidential material and SIM cards if necessary.
 In particular, obtain any mobile phone records for individuals involved in the relevant conduct.

 In addition, a document hold notice should be sent to all relevant custodians and employees clearly identifying the categories of material that should be preserved, without giving away details of the allegations that the investigation relates to.
 It is also helpful to conduct document collection interviews with custodians to try to establish all the locations where they may have kept or saved relevant evidential material.

-It may be appropriate at this stage to instruct an external vendor to be responsible for collecting and processing all the electronic data, as well as assisting with forensic services such as the recovery of deleted data if necessary.
-Instructing a specialist external vendor to collect and process any data will also help to establish an effective chain of custody in respect of the evidence, as well as preserving its forensic integrity.
+It may be appropriate at this stage to instruct an external vendor to collect and process all the electronic data, as well as assisting with forensic services such as the recovery of deleted data if necessary.
+Instructing a specialist external vendor will also help to establish an effective chain of custody in respect of the evidence, as well as preserving its forensic integrity.

 Once all the relevant evidence has been identified and collected it should be reviewed by the investigation team.
-Most investigations produce a vast amount of electronic material and so it is vital that a sensible and proportionate review strategy is applied.
+Most investigations produce a vast amount of electronic material, rendering it vital that a sensible and proportionate review strategy is applied.
 In the first instance, a reputable external vendor should be selected to host and provide a review platform.
-The investigation team should then identify a sensible set of search terms and a defined date range, seeking agreement if appropriate from relevant government agencies.
-In addition, many review platforms provide ‘predictive coding’ and ‘pattern analysis’, technologies that can identify the most relevant and important documents in the data set.
+The investigation team should then identify a targeted set of search terms and a defined date range, seeking agreement if appropriate from relevant government agencies.
+In addition, many review platforms provide ‘predictive coding’ and ‘pattern analysis’ technologies that can identify the most relevant and important documents in the data set.